pablosanjose/Quantica.jl/docs/src/index.md

 ## Asking questions, reporting bugs

 If you encounter problems, please read the tutorial and examples, your question is probably answered there.
-You can also check the docstring of each Quantica function [here](@ref api) or within the Julia REPL, by entering the function preceded by a `?`, e.g. `?hamiltonian`.
+You can also check the docstring of each Quantica.jl function [here](@ref api) or within the Julia REPL, by entering the function preceded by a `?`, e.g. `?hamiltonian`.

 If you are still stuck, you may sometimes find me (`@pablosanjose`) at the [Julia Slack](https://julialang.slack.com) or [Julia Discourse](https://discourse.julialang.org).